 PATIENTS INFORMATION LEAFLET

-Liver is a large organ and is considered to be the “metabolic factory of the human body.
-Naturally liver is a” paired organ” composed of right and left lobes joined together.
+The liver a large organ and is considered to be the “metabolic factory of the human body.
+Naturally liver is a” paired organ” composed of the right and left lobes joined together.
 With advanced surgical techniques, the liver can be divided into two separate and functionally independent units and this is the basis for living donor liver transplantation.

-Living liver donation is possible because the liver has the ability to regenerate.
+Living liver donation because the liver can regenerate.
 Regeneration of the liver happens over a period of about six to eight weeks.
 The transplanted liver will also grow or shrink to an appropriate size for the recipient.

 The first living donor liver transplant in 1988 was performed in Brazil of a child who received part of an adult liver.
-In 1994 the first Adult to Adult Living Liver Donor Transplant was performed in Japan.
-Thousands of living donor liver transplants has been performed so far across the globe.
-The living donor liver transplantation is an established form of treatment for patients with end stage liver disease.
+In 1994 the first Adult to Adult Living Liver Donor Transplant performed in Japan.
+Thousands of living donor liver transplants been performed so far across the globe.
+The living donor liver transplantation an established form of treatment for patients with end-stage liver disease.

 Anyone who is genetically related to the recipient, for example parent, brother or sister.
 People who have a close personal relationship, such as spouse; partners or very close friends may also be considered as a possible donor.

 - Adults aged between 18 and 50 years

 - You should not have a major medical illness

 - You should not have a major psychiatric illness

 - You should be able to understand all the potential complications and risk of surgery